ephes/django_async/article_sorted.md

 little bit nicer there, but any browser will do.
 This is not at all different from a normal synchronous api view in Django before 3.1.

 Ok, let's add an asynchronous view then.
+We are creating a view that builds ten different urls pointing to our original sync view and aggregate their results in a new response.

-Add this async dev view to `mysite/views.py`:
+Add this async def view to
+`mysite/views.py`:
 ```python
 import httpx